By David Rainer, Alabama Department of Conservation and Natural Resources

 Forever Wild was established in 1992 as a vehicle to preserve and protect important ecological and recreational tracts of land in the state.
 Voters approved the constitutional amendment that established Forever Wild with an overwhelming 84 percent approval.

 Two years later, Forever Wild closed on its first parcel of land, and now the program owns 195,000 acres and has an additional 60,000 acres under long-term lease agreements.
 Forever Wild funding comes from interest earnings generated by oil and gas production royalties paid to the state and is capped at $15 million annually.
-Doug Deaton of the Alabama State Lands Division, which administers the program for the Forever Wild Land Trust Board, said funding to date for the current fiscal year is about $14 million.
+According to The Alabama State Lands Division, which administers the program for the Forever Wild Land Trust Board, funding to date for the current fiscal year is about $14 million.

 When Forever Wild came up for renewal for another 20 years in 2012, the program maintained widespread support and passed with 75 percent of the vote.